-Attach the long coupling shackles to the draw bars by passing one of the supplied fine brass nails through the horizontal holes in the drawbars.
-Retain with a spot of glue on the outside and snip the nail point off.
+Attach the long coupling shackles to the draw bars by passing a 10mm length of the supplied fine brass wire through the horizontal holes in the drawbars.
+Retain with a spot of glue on the outsides.
 Bend up a pair of simple wire hooks and glue into the vertical holes at the end of the both drawbars.